 These aspects are related to a physically appealing version of the breed, known as the Show Line German Shepherds.
 This version of the breed that comes from Europe is more family friendly.
 Some physical characteristics are different, like the coat color, which is usually longer and thicker than the one found on working line GSDs, lower energy level and friendly temperament.
 These are just a few specific features to consider if you are looking for a German Shepherd family dog as a new family member.

-One of the most well known dog breeds is the Shepadoodle (not the best designer name – perhaps Shpoodle or Pardoodle are more fun?).
+One of the most well known German Shepherd crossbreeds is the Shepadoodle (not the best designer name – perhaps Shpoodle or Pardoodle are more fun?), the mix with the versatile Poodle.
 Anyway, this mixed breed, like so many other oodles, is that they are more likely to be hypoallergenic and shed less.
 So when being used as search and rescue dogs, they don’t cause allergic reactions in the very people they are supposed to be helping.

 No matter what GSD breed mix you choose, the German Shepherds still make absolutely amazing pets.